DBulbul/NormaFinalProject/README.md

 ### Customer Management Resolution
 My entities for the customer managements are; Address,ContactInfo and Customer.
 Since each customer has one adress and one contact information, one to one relationship is designed while linking these tables.

-Lets look at the endpoints which are created for deleting,updating and creating operations;
+Let's look at the endpoints which are created for deleting,updating and creating operations;

 ![endpoints](https://user-images.githubusercontent.com/97522259/171125646-cb4e5be4-166f-4f57-91b2-30ba959abe71.png)